This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 The healing journey

 I wanted to resist the scary urge to grow.
 But it felt MORE uncomfortable to remain trapped inside the cage I had built for myself.
-I began peeling back the layers of band-aids that held my heart together and faced my truth.
+So, I began peeling back the layers of band-aids that held my heart together and faced my truth.
 Feeling the full force of pain put me in a spin and revealed a tiny spark of ‘real me’ still inside.

 I wanted to burst out of the tight bud of my life and finally let the real me blossom.
 I was desperate to get to know her, to hear her voice, and to let her take up the space she deserved.
 But she couldn’t fit into the life I had built for myself.